 - Skills and ability to use standard office equipment and standard software programs (e.g. Microsoft Office Suite (Outlook, Word, Excel, Teams), internet browsers and various online academic resources (i.e., CalStateApply, CollegeSource, Assist, etc.).

-- Flexible schedule and ability to travel with occasional overnight stays
+- Ability to travel with occasional overnight stays

 Conditions of Employment:

 - Ability to communicate effectively with Spanish speaking families.

 - Knowledge of Freshman and Transfer Admission Requirements in the California State University System.